-Aukana is an important pilgrimage as well as an archaeological site for Buddhist in the island.
-One can see the remnant of a roof of the Buddha statue.
-It had been built using bricks and placed above the stone walls.
+Aukana is an important pilgrimage as well as an archaeological site in Anuradhapura ancient city.
+One can see the remnant of a roof of the Buddha statue, it had been built using bricks and placed above the stone walls.
 The roof was destroyed at the time of discovery of the statue.
 And the roof which was built in 1976 removed later while it did not match the statue.
 Now it can be seen as it was found in 1895.

 Aukana Buddha statue is one of the biggest standing Buddha statues in Sri Lanka.
 The rest of the statues are Rasvehera Buddha statue, Maligavila Buddha statue, Buduruwagala Buddha statue and the Buddha statue at Dova temple in Bandarawela.
 All these Buddha statues are hew out of granite stone.
 The statues of Dova rock temple and Buduruwagala considered being in Bas-relief.
 Aukana and Raswehera Buddha statues are carved in a rounded style.
 There are different opinions among the archaeologists calculating the beginning of Aukana Buddha statue.
 It has been dated to the 4th, 5th, 8th, 11th, and 12th centuries A.D.

 Well known archaeologist Mr.Paranavithana claims that the Buddha statue was done in 2nd half of the 5th century A.D.
 And statue was hew during the rule of king Dhatusena (459-477).
 King had ordered his artisans to build the Buddha statue facing the Kalawewa (one of the biggest man-made lakes in Sri Lanka) and both constructions of the tank and the statue to be finished simultaneously.